ibm-cloud-docs/EventStreams/security.md

 d to manage data retention and removal from the service according to the customer’s policies.
 To facilitate this process, no cardholder data can be used in an {{site.data.keyword.messagehub}} document ID.
 If PAN data is to be stored in {{site.data.keyword.messagehub}}, they must be rendered unreadable (in accordance with PCI requirement 3.4) before transmission to the {{site.data.keyword.messagehub}} service.

 A full list of PCI DSS-ready {{site.data.keyword.cloud_notm}} Platform services, and options to request a PCI DSS AOC and SRM guide, can be found at the [IBM Cloud compliance page](https://www.ibm.com/cloud/compliance).

+The Standard and Enterprise plans are PCI DSS certified.